 Math, science, physics and biology all intrigue me, and I didn't want to choose just one thing to do going into college.
 Materials science is a great choice because it encourages students to explore all sectors of STEM and to understand how they are all interconnected.

 While at UW-Eau Claire, you'll experience an innovative, well-rounded education, with classes and opportunities that are bound to quench your thirst for discovery.
 The chance to use cutting-edge technology begins as soon as you step on campus.
 You'll learn about a wide variety of subjects that interest you and have opportunities to further explore those you want to learn more about.

 Classes for materials science majors may include:

 - Living in a Materials World

 - Physics of Solids

 - Microelectronic Materials Processing

 - Macroprocessing of Materials

-Learn more about the comprehensive environmental geography major in the UWEC course catalog.
+Learn more about the comprehensive materials science major in the UWEC course catalog.

 Thinking about a bachelor’s degree in materials science?
 Here are other programs you may be interested in exploring.